syslog-ng/syslog-ng.github.io/doc/_admin-guide/090_Global_options/000_Global_options.md

 - Level 3 contains detailed statistics based on various message parameters like facility, severity, or tags.

 **NOTE:** Level 2 and 3 increase the memory requirements and CPU load.
-For details on message statistics, see [[Statistics of syslog-ng]].
+For details on message statistics, see Statistics of syslog-ng.

 - max-dynamics()

 |  Accepted values:|   number|
 |Default:|           N/A|

 *Description:* To avoid performance issues or even overloading syslog-ng OSE (for example, if a script starts to send logs from different IP addresses to syslog-ng OSE), you might want to limit the number of registered dynamic counters in the message statistics.
-For details on message statistics, see [[Statistics of syslog-ng]].
+For details on message statistics, see Statistics of syslog-ng.

 - **Unlimited dynamic counters:**